Military

 Iranian Politics

 The Revolution of 1979 brought about a fundamental change in Iranian attitudes toward politics.
 Under the monarchy the political culture had been elitist in the sense that all major governmental decisions were made by the Shah and his ministers.
 Most of the population acquiesced in this approach to politics.
 The fusion of traditional Shia Islamic ideals with political values during the Revolution resulted in the emergence of a populist political culture.
-The principal characteristics of this political culture are pervasive feelings that the government is obligated to ensure social justice and that every citizen should participate in politics.
+The principal characteristics of this political culture are pervasive feelings that the government was obligated to ensure social justice and that every citizen should participate in politics.
 These feelings are acknowledged by the political leadership, which constantly expresses its concern for the welfare of the mostazafin (disinherited) and persistently praises the people's work in a host of political and religious associations.

 The transformation of the political culture owed much to the charisma of Ayatollah Khomeini.
 He was determined not simply to overthrow the monarchy, but also to replace it with a new society that derived its values from Islam.
 Khomeini believed that the long-term success of such an ideal Islamic government was dependent on the commitment and involvement of the masses.
 He envisaged the clergy as responsible for providing religious guidance, based on their expertise in Islamic law, to the people as they worked to create a new society in which religion and politics were fused.
 Khomeini's reputation for piety, learning, and personal integrity, as well as his forceful personality, were important factors in the mobilization of thousands of committed followers to carry out the desecularization of the country's political institutions.